greglnelson/react-hooks-typescript-tome/docs/4-state/index.md

 Then we learn about how to manage State across Components.

+In the third section, we're briefly go over Firebase and how to set up a testing enviornment for it.

 Finally, we learn about how to make cool user interfaces with Forms that manipulate state.